Shprintza/lbasket/README.md

 * [BlackBart](https://github.com/orov-io/BlackBart), the server utility.

 Also, the intensive use of go modules force us to need go1.13.

+For testing, we use below libraries:

+* [godog](https://github.com/DATA-DOG/godog) for cucumber based behavioral testing.
+* [Convey](https://github.com/smartystreets/goconvey/convey) for unit and functional testing.

 ## ENV VARIABLES